Menad Benchellali

-Mourad and Sassis were captured and detained in Guantanamo.
+Mourad and Sassi were captured and detained in Guantanamo.

 Benchellali, was convicted, along with 24 others, on June 14, 2006 for their roles in planning a terrorist attack that was to have taken place in France to support Chechen independence.

 Benchellali was described as the group's leader, and received a 10-year sentence.
 Benchellali's father, a younger brother, and his mother were also convicted for their roles.

 Mourad Benchellali published a book about his experiences, and on June 14, 2006 the New York Times published an op-ed by Mourad, in which he blamed Menad for tricking him into attending a military training camp on what he thought would be a kind of vacation.
 Mourad said he was looking forward to his day in court, for attending that training camp, after spending years in detention, without charge, in Guantanamo.